adinn/bmunit-tutorial2/README.md

 they close downstream links so that downstream threads also terminate.

-The final part of the tutorial shows you how to inject synchronization operatins into parallel threads in order to force them to enter or avoid certain timing windows.
-These rules make it possible to confirm that there is potential for timing bugs to result in incorrect operation of the code under test.
+The final part of the tutorial shows you how to use Byteman to control and order operations occuring in different threads forcing either to enter or avoid certain timing windows.
+This makes it possible to confirm that the library under test is susceptible to certain types of timing bugs.

 A full explanation of how the application and tests operate with instructions on how to run both is provided in the tutorial at